 We suggest storing your soiled cloth diapers in an open pail or wetbag slightly open, where there is adequate airflow.

 What type of detergent should I use on my cloth diapers?

 Every manufacturer has different washing directions and warranties for their diapers, including which detergents are allowed and recommended so always consult that information first.

-The general rule of thumb is to use a detergent that is free of any additives, scents, bleach, and fabric softener.
-“Free and Clear” detergents are not recommended, as they often have additional cleaning agents in them that can cause buildup.
+The general rule of thumb is to use a detergent that is free of any bleach or fabric softener.
+“Free and Clear” detergents are generally not recommended, as they often have additional cleaning agents in them that can cause buildup.
 We have had great success using Tide Original detergent.